steveblue/angular2-rollup/README.md

 # CLI

 This starter code includes a CLI that allows you to build and start up an Express Server without `npm run`.
 The CLI also includes commands for generating new code snippets similar to Angular CLI.

+To use the CLI install the npm package globally. `webdriver-manager` should also be installed globally if it isn't already.

+`npm i -g webdriver-manager`
+`npm i -g angular2-rollup`

+##CLI Commands

 #### --help